 In June 2008, Prostate Scotland took on its first Director, Adam Gaines, who is responsible for the administration and operations of the charity.
 He has a background in both the voluntary and public sectors including having been Director of the Disability Rights Commission in Scotland as well as Director of Public Affairs for the National Council for Voluntary Organisations.

-Mae is Information and Advice Coordinator and joined Prostate Scotland in September 2009.
+Mae joined Prostate Scotland in September 2009.
 Her remit is to develop literature to raise awareness of prostate disease, develop information leaflets on prostate disease, deliver presentations to community groups and in the workplace and develop Prostate Scotland’s involvement with volunteers.
 She has worked in the voluntary sector for the past 11 years and previously as Chief Dietitian in the health service for 10 years.

-Richard Walker joined the team, as Appeal and Fundraising Manager to lead the Charity’s fundraising activity and in particular to take forward the Blue Horizon Robot Appeal for Prostate Scotland.
-In addition Richard’s role includes looking after the core funding required to run Prostate Scotland – this includes raising the funding to make sure that we can increase the public’s awareness of prostate disease through our literature, the website and the workplace initiative materials.
+Richard Walker joined the team to lead the Charity’s fundraising activity and in particular to take forward the Blue Horizon Robot Appeal for Prostate Scotland.
+In addition, Richard’s role includes looking after the core funding required to run Prostate Scotland – this includes raising the funding to make sure that we can increase the public’s awareness of prostate disease through our literature, the website and the workplace initiative materials.
 Richard’s background is in fundraising consultancy, appeal management and managing teams of fundraisers throughout the UK.
 He has been employed in the charitable sector for the last 35 years in one or other of these areas.

-Morag joined Prostate Scotland as Communications and Supporter Care Officer in March 2017.
+Morag joined Prostate Scotland in March 2017.
 Morag has worked in sales and marketing in the gift, jewellery and wine industries, and along the way gained experience of the charitable sector.
-She has collaborated on fundraising projects with The Princes Trust Scotland, and for five years was involved in assisting with The NSPCC/Childline Scotland Edinburgh Fine Wine Challenge.
+She has collaborated on fundraising projects with The Princes Trust Scotland, and for five years was involved in The NSPCC and Childline Scotland Edinburgh Fine Wine Challenge.
 Her favourite fundraising experience was in aid of The Drake Music Project, where she undertook The Salsa Challenge, culminating in two weeks in Cuba, rehearsing and performing with the country’s top two dance companies.